iotaledger/stronghold.rs/documentation/README.md

 template provides a structure to separate reader concerns, applying the [Diataxis framework](https://diataxis.fr/) with some minor modifications.

-You do not need to use all of these sections, so please feel free to delete any which do not suit your needs.
+You do not have to use all of these sections, so please feel free to delete any which do not suit your needs.

 ### Getting Started